Frescobol

 Frescobol (Portuguese, lit. fresh ball) is a racket sport originating in Brazil in the 1950s.
-The game is played between 2 (or occasionally 3) players with solid rackets, most often made of wood or fibreglass, and the aim of the game is to hit a small rubber ball between players for as long as possible.
+The game is played between two (or occasionally three) players with solid rackets, most often made of wood or fibreglass, and the aim of the game is to hit a small rubber ball between players for as long as possible.
 It is often considered a beach activity.

 Equipment

 The racket used is made out of wood or composite materials such as fibreglass or carbon fibre.
 It can be hollow or solid.
 The maximum measurements are a width of 25 centimetres and a height of 50 centimetres.
-It should weight between 300 and 400 grams, depending on player preference.
+It should weigh between 300 and 400 grams, depending on player preference.
 A non-slip grip can be added to the handle.